Do You Have a Curved Spine?

 Lordosis of the spine:

 Kyphosis of the spine is a common condition resulting in an exaggerated forward rounding of your upper back, or thoracic region.
 A normal spine curvature would be 20-50 degrees, kyphosis would be a curve greater than 50 degrees.
 This curvature causes you to hunch over and appear like you are slouching.
 Kyphosis is most common with older women because they are more likely to suffer from osteoporosis.
 Osteoporosis weakens the spinal bones, which in return leads to the development of kyphosis Scoliosis is a condition of the spine that causes it to curve to the side.
 The curve can make the spine look like the shape of an “S” or “C”.
 It can curve at any point in the spine, but most commonly the thoracic and lumbar regions.
 Most often the cause of scoliosis is unknown.
 It is most common within adolescent girls.
 There are many different forms of scoliosis including idiopathic (cause is unknown), neuromuscular (associated with diseases like cerebral palsy), and syndromic (associated with diseases like myopathic dystrophy).
 Lordosis of the spine is also commonly known as “swayback”.
 It’s a condition in which the spine and the lower back have an excessive curvature.
-There are natural curve in the spine, when lordosis occurs the lower back's natural curve is much greater.
+There are natural curves in the spine, when lordosis occurs the lower back's natural curve is much greater.
 The curvature of the spine that occurs from lordosis is usually visible, often forming a “C” like shape.
 A person with lordosis may appear to be sticking out their stomachs or buttocks.

 Causes of Kyphosis: